SangeetSShah/nopCommerce-Docs/developer/tutorials/source-code-organization.md

 ## `\Libraries\Nop.Services`

-This project contains a set of core services, business logic, validations or calculations related with the data, if needed.
-Some people call it Business Access Layer (BAL).
+This project contains a set of core services, business logic, validations or calculations related with the data.
+You call it as Business Access Layer (BAL) of project.

 ## Projects into `\Plugins\` solution folder